zonneplan/KiBot/README.md

       regex:  'Pad 2 of C4'
 ```

+If you need to match text from two different lines in the error message try using `(?s)TEXT(.*)TEXT_IN_OTHER_LINE`.

+If you have two or more different options for a text to match try using `(OPTION1|OPTION2)`.

+A complete Python regular expressions explanation is out the scope of this manual.
+For a complete reference consult the [Python manual](https://docs.python.org/3/library/re.html).

-Important note: this will create a file named *kiplot_errors.filter* in the output directory.
+**Important note**: this will create a file named *kiplot_errors.filter* in the output directory.

 ### The *outputs* section